 What to Do If You Are Involved in a Pedestrian Accident

 If you have hit someone, do not leave the scene as you are required by New Jersey law to remain and administer aid to anyone who has been injured.
 Failure to do so is a serious violation.
 While you wait for the police to arrive, stay calm and make sure you have called for medical help.
 You may exchange contact information but should avoid extensive conversation and expressions of guilt, which can be interpreted as admitting fault.

 If you are a pedestrian who has been hit and injured by a car, the burden of proof falls on you, the victim, if you decide to try to recover compensation for your injuries.
 Therefore, it is important to have evidence of what happened to you through photos, videos, eyewitness accounts, and police reports and documents.
 You should also see a medical professional for treatment of your injuries.
 Failing to go for treatment will be seen as an indication that your injuries were not serious enough to warrant medical attention.

 South Jersey Pedestrian Accident Lawyers at Folkman Law Offices, P.C.
 Advocate for Victims of Pedestrian Accidents

 If you or someone you love has been injured in a pedestrian accident, the dedicated South Jersey pedestrian accident lawyers at Folkman Law Offices, P.C. can help you.
 Our personal injury lawyers have the knowledge and experience that can make the difference for your case.
 Call 856-354-9444 today to schedule a free consultation or contact us online.
-From our offices in Cherry Hill, King of Prussia, and Philadelphia, we represent clients throughout New Jersey and Pennsylvania.
+From our offices in Cherry Hill, New Jersey and Philadelphia, Pennsylvania, we represent clients throughout New Jersey and Pennsylvania.